Do you have difficulty tolerating everyday sounds? Have you ever heard of hyperacusis?

 Sometimes children with autism or cerebral palsy also suffer from hyperacusis, and it can occur in children with brain injuries.

 Although a cure to quickly eliminate hyperacusis does not currently exist, therapies can improve the sufferer’s quality of life by reducing their fear and anxieties, helping them cope with uncomfortable sounds, and even reducing their sensitivity to sounds.
 For example, sound therapy can retrain the brain’s auditory processing center to accept everyday sounds as normal again.
-The individual wears a noise-generating device that produces soft, narrow-band noise.
-Over the course of about 6 to 18 months, regular use of the device can rebuild the individual’s tolerance to sounds.
+The individual wears a sound-generator that produces soft, soothing sounds that can be controlled by the patient.
+Over the course of about 6 to 12 months, regular use of the device and directive counseling on appropriate levels of sound and responses to them can rebuild the individual’s tolerance to sounds.
 Sound therapy requires directive counseling by a qualified audiologist in order for it to be effective.

 If another medical condition causes hyperacusis, that condition will be treated alongside the hyperacusis.

-Finally, many people suffering from hyperacusis can benefit from a treatment involving counseling.
-Through counseling, people living with hyperacusis can address their fears and anxieties.
+Finally, many people suffering from hyperacusis can benefit from treatment involving counseling.
+Through counseling, people living with hyperacusis can address their fears and anxieties and change their thought patterns around offensive sounds.
 This is especially beneficial for those who find themselves withdrawing from social engagements, avoiding professional activities, and isolating themselves.
-Counseling may include cognitive behavioral therapy (CBT), which helps people recognize useful and detrimental aspects of their daily lives in relation to hyperacusis.
+Counseling may include cognitive-behavioral therapy (CBT), which helps people recognize useful and detrimental aspects of their daily lives in relation to hyperacusis.
 With the help of a therapist, the individual can change their pattern of thinking or behavior to reduce the impact of sound sensitivity on their life.

 If you suffer from hyperacusis, contact Sound Relief Hearing Center today.
-Our knowledgeable and experienced audiologists can help you identify the cause of your sound sensitivity and pursue treatment.
+Our expert audiologists can help you identify the best options for treatment.
 To learn more about us, please browse our website, visit our YouTube channel, or give us a call at 720-259-9962.
 You can also schedule an appointment online to meet with one of our audiologists.
 We look forward to hearing from you!